 Whilst the chestnuts are roasting, deseed the pomegranate as above.

 Slice the onion and caramelise in a pan.
 The onion will add to the sweetness of the salad and help to offset the bitterness of the snow pea sprouts.

 Prepare the cauliflower florets as above, place them in a mixing bowl and add some olive oil and season with salt and pepper.
 After the chestnuts are done, place them in the oven for 10 minutes at 180°C or 350°F. After 10 minutes, remove the sheet pan and turn the cauliflower florets so they are evenly roasted.
 We are looking for those nice brown tips.

 Allow all cauliflower, onions and chestnuts to cool down and then mix all these ingredients together.
 Be gentle as you don’t want the cauliflower to disintegrate.

-How to Make the Yoghurt Salad Dressing
+How to Make the Honey Yoghurt Dressing

 Using a mortar and pestle, pound the cumin seeds as much as you can.
 You don’t want the whole seeds in the dressing.
 Pounding the seeds releases the pungent flavours better than just adding cumin powder.